 Prunes may not seem like a romantic ingredient, however they are magical in the center of a freshly baked cookie.
 I use this recipe for lekvar (plum butter) as a filling for cookies, pastries, hamantaschen, kolaches, pierogis, strudel and more.
 The prunes are slowly simmered with aromatic ingredients and brown sugar to create a thick, luscious concoction.
 This plum butter can be used as a filling for baked goods, or as a spreadable sweet treat on toast or crackers.
 In addition, it’s nice and thick, which means it won’t run while it bakes.

-Lekvar – aka Plum Butter- is one of my favorite Hamantaschen fillings.
-Prunes may not seem like the most romantic ingredient, but they are magical in the center of a freshly baked hamantaschen.
-This filling is slowly cooked with orange juice and zest– it will make your kitchen smell amazing as it simmers.
-Brown sugar is mixed it at the end of cooking to thicken and sweeten the filling.
-The sugar adds depth and helps it to hold up better during baking.
+This prune filling includes orange juice and zest.
+It will make your kitchen smell amazing as it simmers.
+Brown sugar adds depth and helps the filling to hold up better during baking.
 It also extends the shelf life of the lekvar.

-This plum butter has lots of uses– it’s not just for filling hamantaschen.
-It can be used to fill other cookies and pastries, including pierogi and strudel.
+I use plum butter (lekvar) for filling cookies like hamantaschen.
+It can be used for filling other cookies and pastries, including sweet pierogi dumplings, kolaches, and strudel.
 Or, serve it as a simple jam on toast or crackers.
-I like to spread it on a toasted piece of French bread topped with a mild, nutty cheese– the flavor combination is heavenly.
+Try it on a toasted piece of French bread topped with a mild, nutty cheese– the flavor combination is heavenly.